A Woman and Her Dog: Abby was very attached to her dog Broadway Baby, so when she died, it was nothing less than a tragedy for her.

 Technician Versus Performer: Possibly between Maddie and Chloe.
 Chloe is often seen as superior technically, but Maddie tends to get more solos because she is able to use her face (a.k.a, perform) better onstage.
 Also can be seen in the case of Nia and Mackenzie - neither one is the best in the group, but it's obvious that they both love dancing.
 Averted with Brooke - she's one of the strongest technically, but her lack of expression is what keeps her from getting solos often.

 Not so much anymore, because Asia has joined the team.

 Trailers Always Spoil: At the end of the season three recap, a "trailer" showing what's to come in the season is shown, revealing tons of seemingly important parts of the plot, including Kelly leaving the team.
 Again.

 The Unfavorite: In comparison to Maddie, Kenzie is.
-And by team dynamics, this position is shared by everyone who isn't Maddie, Chloe, and now Kendall and Asia.
+And by team dynamics, this position is shared by everyone who isn't Maddie and now Mackenzie and Kalani.